- CERN scientists were able to finally measure the frequency of light needed to move the antiparticle from a ground state to an excited state.

-Antimatter is a particularly difficult aspect of our world to study since it has a funny way of annihilating when it comes into contact with matter.
-This makes it impossible to properly study these particles by any conventional means of measurement.
-Scientists had to devise a way of using magnetic fields to “trap” antiparticles in order to get a better look.
+Antimatter is a particularly difficult aspect of our universe to study, since it has a funny way of annihilating itself when it comes into contact with matter.
+This makes it impossible to properly study these particles by any conventional means of measurement, and scientists had to devise a way of using magnetic fields to “trap” antiparticles in order to get a better look.
 Progress was made in 2010 when CERN’s ALPHA collaboration was able to trap antihydrogen and proceed with some unprecedented study.

 Test and Retest

 According to Nature, “Charge-parity-time (CPT) symmetry predicts that energy levels in antimatter and matter should be the same.
 Even the tiniest violation of this rule would require a serious rethink of the standard model of particle physics.”
 The standard model is safe for now as the frequency measured in the antihydrogen shift from grounded to excited matched the shift observed in hydrogen.